Is Durban Safe? 6 Areas to Avoid in This South African City

 Johannesburg vs. Durban

-Johannesburg, also known as Joburg, is the largest city in South Africa and the economic hub of the country.
+Johannesburg, also known as Joburg, is the largest city in South Africa and the country’s economic hub.
 It is known for its vibrant nightlife, cultural diversity, and historical landmarks such as the Apartheid Museum and Constitution Hill.

-Johannesburg is also located close to several popular attractions, including the Cradle of Humankind World Heritage Site and the game reserves of the Pilanesberg and Madikwe.
+Johannesburg is also close to several popular attractions, including the Cradle of Humankind World Heritage Site and the Pilanesberg and Madikwe game reserves.

 Durban is also home to a large Indian population, which has contributed to its unique cuisine and cultural offerings.